Is it time to switch your bank account?

 If there is a bank account out there that's more suitable for you and your situation right now, why miss out?

-Why not have a look and see whether switching to the thinkmoney Personal Account could be beneficial to you, with our built-in money management system and two-account approach.
+Why not have a look and see whether switching to the thinkmoney Managed Current Account could be beneficial to you, with our built-in money management system and two-account approach.